LEAH Summer Internships Application

 LEAH Summer Internships are paid, 5-week programs designed to give high school students early access to and experience with laboratory research.

-• Schedule: It is a commitment of 9:30AM – 4:00PM Monday through Friday for those five weeks.
+• Schedule: 9:00AM – 4:00PM Monday through Friday with an hour break for lunch.

 • Symposium: The internship will conclude with a symposium where youth will present their findings from the summer.